-Founder & Executive Director
+Founder & Director

 Aoife has worked Northern Ireland’s arts and cultural sector for the last eight years following graduating from University of Ulster in 2009.
-Before joining the ArtsEkta team in April 2017 Aoife worked as Tourist Officer for Cultúrlann and as Project Manager of the Creative Belfast Farset Project.
-She has worked on community based arts, cultural and social history projects and is also a freelance Arts Facilitator specializing in children’s workshops.
-Aoife was the Pop-Up shop manager for Rita Duffy’s Thaw Factory exhibition at Féile an Phobal 2014.
-Aoife is a Director of social enterprise company ’Bí Gaelach’ and runs her own Irish language stationary business, ‘Déanta ag Belfast Belle’.
+Before joining the ArtsEkta team in April 2017 Aoife worked as Tourist Officer for Cultúrlann and as Project Manager of the Creative Belfast Farset - a major cross-community arts project commissioned by Belfast City Council and delivered between 2014-2016.
+She currently manages - Cultural Coach - a region wide intercultural arts outreach programme with an annual budget of £70,000 and works as a senior producer for ArtsEkta with specific expertise in co-design and co-creation.
+She has worked on community based arts, cultural and social history projects.
+Aoife is a highly experienced project manager, having implemented project plans for community arts programmes in excess of £300,000.

 Finance & Administration Officer

 Ashling has just recently joined ArtsEkta as Finance Officer.
 She has been working within finance for over 14 years with the past 5 years in the charity sector with The Bytes Project.
 Here she gained valuable experience of managing and administering public funding from local authorities, central government and at a European level.
 She is currently studying a Degree in Social Psychology as she has a great interest in the Human Mind and Behaviour.
 She is also currently setting up a new business (GG’s Little Creations) where she will provide handmade household creations and also personal self-love crystal items and sets for children and adults with the intentions of mindfulness through creativity and beauty.